titania-research-labs/mev-tokyo/README.md

 ## Sponsorship 🤝

-We are looking for sponsors to support the event.
-There are two sponsorship tiers:

-1. $2,000
-    - Opportunity to distribute your company's swag and flyers to attendees

-2. $4,000
-    - Ability to stay at the research house
-    - Opportunity to distribute your company's swag and flyers to attendees
-    - Opportunity for a lightning talk at the event
-    - Invitations to private events with other speakers and sponsors

-Now we are supported by Ethereum Foundation (ESP) and Mycel.
+Now we are supported by Ethereum Foundation (ESP) and Mycel API3.

 ## Application Form 📝
 If you are interested in being a speaker, sponsor, or staying at the house, please apply using the following form: